-In summary here is the list of things to figure into the total cost:
+In summary here is a quick list of the major fees to consider when calculating the total cost of the vehicle:

 Keep reading through our vehicle buyers guide to learn more about the vehicle purchasing process and ensure that you are reading to get the best deal during your next vehicle purchase.